Running with Iron Deficiency Anaemia: Conquering a Half Marathon

 I improved when following the advice above.

-It is important to understanding and learn about the condition.
+It is important to understand and learn about the condition.
 Especially its symptoms.
-Taking appropriate preventive measures can help minimize the associated risks and ensure a healthier running experience for all.
+Taking appropriate measures can help minimize and prevent the a risks of iron-deficiency anemia and ensure a healthier running experience.

 Since noticing symptoms, I have modified my practice using some of the techniques above on longer runs.
 I managed to run The Great North Run for Teesside Hospice and not feel any symptoms after.
 This came as a shock.
 I was certain I would feel some symptoms as it was the longest run I have ever done.